sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/index.md

 According to our telemetry, core sources are the most widely used among our users!

-It's also important to note that core sources are integrated into the `dlt` core library, whereas verified sources are maintained in a separate [repository](https://github.com/dlt-hub/verified-sources).
+It's also important to note that core sources are integrated into the `data_load_tool` core library, whereas verified sources are maintained in a separate [repository](https://github.com/dlt-hub/verified-sources).
-To use a verified source, you need to run the `dlt` init command, which will download the verified source code to your working directory.
+To use a verified source, you need to run the `data_load_tool` init command, which will download the verified source code to your working directory.